near/create-near-app/contracts/assemblyscript/README.md

 ==================

 1. The main smart contract code lives in `assembly/index.ts`.
+2. There are two functions to the smart contract: `get_greeting` and `set_greeting`.
-2. Tests: You can run smart contract tests with the `./test` script.
+3. Tests: You can run smart contract tests with the `npm run test` script.
 This runs standard AssemblyScript tests using [as-pect].